MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netpowersettingsgetenabledwakepatterns.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-Retrieves flags representing the types of enabled wake patterns that a network adapter supports.
+Retrieves flags representing which types of wake patterns that a network adapter supports are currently enabled.

 Syntax
 ------